 The additive has been shown to be effective in both indoor and outdoor settings, making it a versatile option for many applications.
 It can be used on both newly poured concrete and existing surfaces, making it a convenient choice for those looking for an easy way to improve safety.

-We Use Gator Shark Grip Slip Resistance Additive To All Our Concrete Stamping Installations
+We Use Gator Shark Grip Additive: To All Our Concrete Stamping Installations

 Is Stamped Concrete a Safe Surface to Walk on?